benkerd22/MiniJavaCompiler/README.md

     java -cp bin Main a.java

-If typecheck succeeds, a Kanga source file `a.kg` and a Spiglet source file `a.spg` (with the same name) will be created at the same directory.
+If typecheck succeeds, a Kanga source file `a.kg` (with the same name) will be created at the same directory.
 Otherwise the program will report the errors and terminate.

 ### Judge